tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 How to create strategy
 ----------------------

-TradingStrategy offers decentralised finance :ref:`trading data` as the starting point for the strategy development.
+Trading Strategy offers decentralised finance :ref:`trading data` as the starting point for the strategy development.
 Register an API key and start exploring the datasets.

 Plan your strategy type: Single pair strategy or portfolio optimisation strategy.
-Based on this TradingStrategy offers you too popular Python backtesting and trading framework to choose from.
+Based on this Trading Strategy offers you too popular Python backtesting and trading framework to choose from.

 * :ref:`Backtrader` for single-pair strategies, or strategies that trade few well-known trading pairs